Last Updated on

 The Gibson J-200 acoustic guitar should send shivers down your spine.
 If the name doesn’t ring a bell, shame on you!
 But, the legacy of this famous guitar lives on in the EJ 200SCE.
 Let’s get a glimpse into how royalty was passed on to the acoustic electric counterpart of the “King of the Flat-tops.”

-The guitar is by no means for shy and easily-intimidated players.
+This great acoustic-electric guitar is by no means for shy and easily-intimidated players.
 The sheer size of this jumbo guitar is for the fearless and fierce.
 It’s pieced together maple back and sides and a spruce top.
 It’s wrapped up with a slick and striking finish that’s sure to please its wielders and subjects.

-To help make the jumbo size playable, it features a cutaway for easy access to all frets of the neck.
+To help make the jumbo size playable, the Gibson features a cutaway for easy access to all frets of the neck.
 Speaking of the neck, a quick look at the fretboard features crown inlays that are just fantastic and insanely perfect for this guitar.
 The whole feel of the aesthetics is completed with the mustache bridge, Grover tuners, and gold screws.

 When it comes to electronics, the EJ 200 is worthy of the best.
 It has the eSonic pickup system, Shadow’s NanoFlex and NanoMag, and a built-in tuner.
 If you want to blend the pickups or split ’em, you have the option.